I am please to welcome Dr. Toby Manning to the site. He’s agreed to talk about his just released book John le Carré and the Cold War.

 SW: Yes, one of the discussions I’ve had many times with other readers of le Carré is his inability or disinterest in writing fully realized female characters and I’d say that was another of my disappointments with A Legacy of Spies.

-Come back next week for the final part of our discussion.
+Find the final part of our discussion here.
 Le Carré’s later works, his use of satire and what critical analysis of le Carré has previous missed are all topics covered.